joshuadavidthomas/opencode-handoff/README.md

 - `/handoff <goal>` command that analyzes the conversation and generates a continuation prompt
 - Guides the AI to include relevant `@file` references so the next session starts with context loaded
 - Opens a new session with the prompt as an editable draft
+- `read_session` tool for retrieving full conversation transcripts from previous sessions when the handoff summary isn't sufficient

 ## Requirements